EvaGonz-ai/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is created for the Applied Data Science Capstone in Coursera
+This repository is created for the Applied Data Science Capstone in Coursera.